-This is the second post of a multipart series about the relationship of work and learning and how it goes together for individuals and for companies.
+This is the third post of a multipart series about the relationship of work and learning, and how it goes together for individuals and for companies.
 I recommend starting at the beginning.

 Continue reading →